ADJ-DHD/single-switch-pcb-index/README.md

 # single-switch-pcb-index

+# Single Switch PCB Index

 A list of open-source single-switch PCB designs, with links to their original repositories and Gerber files where available.

-For handwired keyboard hobbyists
+I created this repository primarily as a reference for myself, but hope it is useful to other keyboard hobbyists looking for existing designs rather than reinventing them.

+Single-switch PCBs offer exceptional flexibility for hand-wired keyboards, making it possible to build almost any layout while retaining the advantages of a PCB, such as hotswap sockets, per-key LEDs and diode support.

+The goal is simply to collect these projects in one place, making them easier to discover, compare and build upon.